I follow a number of marketing blogs and one of the most fascinating topics I’ve seen is how word-of-mouth referrals work in marketing.

 Casting directors often avoid this risk by only bringing in actors they know, or they spend time doing pre-screens where they audition actors privately before deciding who to bring in for producers.

 So how do you, the actor, make sure you’re referral worthy?
-The best way to claim your power in the referral game is to make sure that you are someone worthy of trust by the industry.
+The best way to claim your power in the referral game is to make sure you’re someone worthy of trust by the industry.

 Unfortunately, you can’t control whether or not you’re cast.
 But people who end up in the “yes pile” are gracious, professional, skilled, and prepared.
 They are actors who aren’t afraid to be themselves in the room.
 They are the people industry folks want to hire because they make the industry folks look good.

-1. Have integrity.
-Make sure you respond to all emails and calls in a timely manner, and show up on time to all appointments.
-Do NOT cancel last minute —a casting director has saved a highly coveted slot just for you, and it makes a big difference if you’re missing from their casting options.
+Make sure you respond to all emails and calls in a timely manner and show up on time to all appointments.
+Do NOT cancel last minute—a casting director has saved a highly coveted slot just for you, and it makes a big difference if you’re missing from their casting options.

-3. Be yourself!
 Let’s face it, we know when someone is being fake or holding themselves back, no matter how hard they try to appear natural.
 It is so refreshing when someone can just be themselves.
 Don’t be afraid to share your quirks and passions.
-As long as you do this while following tips #1 and #2, you’ll be just fine.
+As long as you do this while following tips one and two, you’ll be just fine.

 Oh, and by the way, that actor I brought in?
 Lucky for me (and him), he was fabulous and knocked the director’s socks off.
 And I lived to cast another day!